 The insemination takes only a few minutes.
 A fertility specialist will place a speculum inside the vagina, insert a small catheter through the cervix into the uterine cavity, and inject the sperm through the catheter into the uterus.
 During this procedure, the patient will most likely not feel any discomfort.

-Main Differences Between IUI and IVF Procedures
+IUI vs. IVF: Main Differences Between These Fertility Procedures

 Who needs IUI?